API specification

 Credentials

-Commerce Layer implements the industry-standard OAuth 2.0 protocol to manage clients' authorization.
+Commerce Layer implements the industry-standard OAuth 2.0arrow-up-right protocol to manage clients' authorization.
 It defines three types of API credentials: sales channel, integration, webapp.
 Which one to use depends on your specific need.
 You can leverage our how-tos to get started with the most popular use cases.

 Environments